cloudflare/cloudflare-docs/content/kv/learning/how-kv-works.md

 KV is a global, low-latency, key-value data store.
 It stores data in a small number of centralized data centers, then caches that data in Cloudflare's data centers after access.

-KV supports exceptionally high read volumes with low latency, making it possible to build highly dynamic APIs and websites that respond as quickly as a cached static file would.
+KV supports exceptionally high read volumes with low latency, making it possible to build highly dynamic APIs.

 While reads are periodically revalidated in the background, requests which are not in cache and need to hit the centralized back end can experience high latencies.

 ## Write data to KV and read data from KV

 When you write to KV, your data is written to central data stores.
-It is not sent automatically to every location’s cache, but regional tiers are notified within seconds to do a purge of that key.
+Your data is not sent automatically to every location’s cache, but regional tiers are notified within seconds to do a purge of that key.

 ![Your data is written to central data stores when you write to KV.](/images/kv/kv-write.svg)

 Initial reads from a location do not have a cached value.
-The data must be read from the nearest regional tier, followed by a central tier, degrading finally to the central store for a truly cold global read.
-While the very first access is slow globally, subsequent requests are faster, especially if they are concentrated in a single region.
+Data must be read from the nearest regional tier, followed by a central tier, degrading finally to the central store for a truly cold global read.
+While the first access is slow globally, subsequent requests are faster, especially if requests are concentrated in a single region.

 ![Initial reads will miss the cache and go to the nearest central data store first.](/images/kv/kv-slow-read.svg)